wevisdemo/e-initiative-template/README.md

 - Color theme defined in [`e-initiative.config.mjs`](e-initiative.config.mjs) is available as a Tailwind class.
 For VSCode user, Tailwind extension is recommended for Tailwind class auto-completion.
 - Typography CSS global utility classes are defined in [`src/styles/typography.css`](src/styles/typography.css) and ready to be used.
 - Design system is corresponded to the [Figma](https://www.figma.com/design/CmcP7sbvY4KSRshC2fKCfD/e-initiative-template)
+- Don't forget to review the privacy policy in [`src/pages/privacy-policy.astro`](src/pages/privacy-policy.astro) and remove the _"mark"_ tags (for highlighting) after updating the content.

 To start Astro development server and Firebase emulator: